AndreaCrotti/Unit-testing-talk/unit.rst

 - small
 - isolated
 - localized
+..
+FIXME: check
-- doesn't depend on anything external
+- don't depend on anything external
 - *fast*

 Not a unit test